Innocentem/printf/README.md

-This is our first team project called 0x11.
-C - printf
+#This is my first team project called 0x11.
+C - printf with Desire Aquilana Kabagyo